Debt bondage in India: Organizations

-Bandhua Mukti Morcha, or the Bonded Labour Liberation Front, is an organization whose purpose is to identify and free bonded laborers in India.
-Since 1981, the year Swami Agnivesh created this organization, the Bonded Labour Liberation Front has helped release nearly 180,000 bonded laborers and has initiated rehabilitation efforts to get these individuals back on their feet.
+Bandhua Mukti Morcha ('Bonded Labour Liberation Front') is an organization whose purpose is to identify and free bonded labourers in India.
+Since 1981, the year Swami Agnivesh created this organization, the Bonded Labour Liberation Front has helped release nearly 180,000 bonded labourers and has initiated rehabilitation efforts to get these individuals back on their feet.
 Additionally, this organization has been active in advocating for a higher minimum wage and more government efforts in ending debt bondage in India.

 In 1993, the Human Rights Act created the National Human Rights Commission which investigates issues of human rights violations.
 Another organization that works on similar initiatives is the Center for Education and Communication which collaborates with NGOs and is responsible for educating the world about this issue.
 Additionally, the Academy of Development Science created a grain bank to tackle the issue of food scarcity and help Indians stay out of debt.
-Finally, the Indian National Commission on Labor has met numerous times to create more protection for Indian workers, especially those who cannot organize.
+Finally, the Indian National Commission on Labour has met numerous times to create more protection for Indian workers, especially those who cannot organize.

 On an international level, in 1948, the Universal Declaration of Human Rights outlawed the practice of debt bondage.
 Similarly, in 1956, the United Nations Supplementary Convention on the Abolition of Slavery officially prohibited this institution.
 Additionally, more recently, the Dalit Freedom Network, a British NGO, has brought many children out of debt bondage and has worked to end Dalit slavery.
 Organizations such as the UNRISD recommend more state involvement and collaboration between the government and businesses to solve issues of poverty.
-Anti-Slavery International is involved in relieving thousands of Indian brick kiln and agricultural workers from debt bondage in Chhattisgarh, Punjab and Uttar Pradesh.
+Anti-Slavery International is involved in relieving thousands of Indian brick kiln and agricultural workers from debt bondage in Chhattisgarh, Punjab, and Uttar Pradesh.
 They also work with community groups and organize legal efforts to free Indians from slavery.

-International Labor Organization
+International Labour Organization

-The International Labor Organization, or ILO, is responsible for dissecting labor issues and making sure exports are ethical.
+The International Labour Organization (ILO) is responsible for dissecting labour issues and making sure exports are ethical.
 In 1998, India passed 39 out of the 189 conventions of the ILO, including an agreement about ending forced labor.
 This was a part of a larger initiative by the ILO to force countries to end forced labor through the Declaration on Fundamental Principles and Rights at Work.

-Additionally, the ILO has implemented micro-finance initiatives to help Indians in debt.
-This organization has been careful to use micro-finance, or the distribution of small loans at low interest costs, to help Indians who have a high risk of entering debt bondage or falling back into this form of forced labor.
-The intervention of the ILO in India has led to the creation of the Integrated Rural Development Society and Madras Social Service Society which focus on preventative measures for the issue of debt bondage.
-This has forced state governments to commit more time and attention towards tackling bonded labor issues.
+Additionally, the ILO has implemented microfinance initiatives to help Indians in debt.
+This organization has been careful to use microfinance – the distribution of small loans at low interest costs – to help Indians who have a high risk of entering debt bondage or falling back into this form of forced labour.
+The intervention of the ILO in India has led to the creation of the Integrated Rural Development Society and Madras Social Service Society, which focus on preventative measures for the issue of debt bondage.
+This has forced state governments to commit more time and attention towards tackling bonded labour issues.
 Additionally, this has led to more initiatives which involve teaching employers about alternatives to debt bondage, increasing educational opportunities for students, and providing aid for the costs of health care.